AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

     \label{fig:dag-dos-1}
 \end{figure}

 How does such an attack fair?
 The challenge of such a DoS attack is to prevent honest miners from extending the attacker's chain-segment.
-For traditional (non-DAG) chains -- where each non-genesis block has exactly one parent -- this is accomplished as soon as the attacker is able to produce a heavier chain-segment than the honest network for a given period.
+For traditional (non-DAG) chains -- where each non-genesis block has exactly one parent -- this is accomplished as soon as the attacker is able to reliably produce a heavier chain-segment than the honest network for a given period.
 (Typically, this means the attacker produces blocks more frequently.)
 However, if blocks are allowed to have *more* than one parent then there *is no point* where an attacker can *maintain* a DoS attack indefinitely.
 Instead, they can only *delay the execution* of some transactions for a short period of time.
 Particularly, if an attacker can produce $A_{blocks} = \nicefrac{q}{p} > 1$ for every 1 block produced by the honest network, then the attack can delay transactions for up to $A_{blocks} \cdot B_f^{-1}$ seconds, where $B_f$ is the regulated frequency of block production (in Hz).
 After this point, the weight of the honest chain-segment (which includes the attacker's chain-segment) is always greatest.

 However, if an attacker performs a *repeating cycle* of these attacks, then they may be able to decrease the effective capacity of the chain by a factor of $A_{blocks} = \nicefrac{q}{p}$.